ChenZhu-Xie/1A2B_3C_4A5B/README.md

         * Use "sscom 32.exe" in the main folder for serial communication

 ## History
-* 7 th semester Microcontroller Course Assignment「1A2B」and its C++ Version by-product「4A5B」
+* This project 👉 [『1A2B』&『4A5B』](https://github.com/ChenZhu-Xie/1A2B_3C_4A5B) 's birth date
-    * by 22-year_5-month-old Xcz
+    * Personal time: by 22-year_5-month-old Xcz
-    * during 4 th grade of undergraduate studies (3.1/4.0)
+    * Personal stage: during 4 th grade of undergraduate studies (3.1/4.0)
-    * September, 2019
+    * World time: September, 2019

 <!-- ## Software Architecture
 Software architecture description